YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 * gtmcrypt_init() performs initialization.
 If the environment variable $ydb_passwd exists and has an empty string value, YottaDB calls gtmcrypt_init() before the first M program is loaded; otherwise it calls gtmcrypt_init() when it attempts the first operation on an encrypted database file.

-* Generally, gtmcrypt_getkey_by_hash or, for MUPIP CREATE, gtmcrypt_getkey_by_name perform key acquisition, and place the keys where gtmcrypt_decrypt() and gtmcrypt_encrypt() can find them when they are called.
+* Generally, gtmcrypt_getkey_by_hash or for MUPIP CREATE, gtmcrypt_getkey_by_name performs key acquisition, and places the keys where gtmcrypt_decrypt() and gtmcrypt_encrypt() can find them when they are called.

 * Whenever YottaDB needs to decode a block of bytes, it calls gtmcrypt_decrypt() to decode the encrypted data.
 At the level at which YottaDB database encryption operates, it does not matter what the data is - numeric data, string data whether in M or UTF-8 mode and whether or not modified by a collation algorithm.
 Encryption and decryption simply operate on a series of bytes.

 * Whenever YottaDB needs to encrypt a block of bytes, it calls gtmcrypt_encrypt() to encrypt the data.

-* If encryption has been used (if gtmcrypt_init() was previously called and returned success), YottaDB calls gtmcrypt_close() at process exit and before generating a core file. gtmcrypt_close() must erase keys in memory to ensure that no cleartext keys are visible in the core file.
+* If encryption has been used (if gtmcrypt_init() was previously called and it returned success), YottaDB calls gtmcrypt_close() at process exit and before generating a core file. gtmcrypt_close() must erase keys in memory to ensure that no cleartext keys are visible in the core file.

 More detailed descriptions follow.

 * gtmcrypt_key_t \*gtmcrypt_getkey_by_name(xc_string_t \*filename) - MUPIP CREATE uses this function to get the key for a database file.
 This function searches for the given filename in the memory key ring and returns a handle to its symmetric cipher key.
-If there is more than one entry for the given filename , the reference implementation returns the entry matching the last occurrence of that filename in the master key file.
+If there is more than one entry for the given filename, the reference implementation returns the entry that matches the last occurrence of that filename in the master key file.

 * xc_status_t gtmcrypt_hash_gen(gtmcrypt_key_t \*key, xc_string_t \*hash) - MUPIP CREATE uses this function to generate a hash from the key then copies that hash into the database file header.
 The first parameter is a handle to the key and the second parameter points to 256 byte buffer.
-In the event the hash algorithm used provides hashes smaller than 256 bytes, gtmcrypt_hash_gen() must fill any unused space in the 256 byte buffer with zeros.
+In the event that the hashing algorithm provides hashes smaller than 256 bytes, gtmcrypt_hash_gen() must fill any unused space in the 256 byte buffer with zeros.

-* gtmcrypt_key_t \*gtmcrypt_getkey_by_hash(xc_string_t \*hash) - YottaDB uses this function at database file open time to obtain the correct key using its hash from the database file header.
+* gtmcrypt_key_t \*gtmcrypt_getkey_by_hash(xc_string_t \*hash) - YottaDB uses this function when opening the database file to obtain the correct key using its hash from the database file header.
 This function searches for the given hash in the memory key ring and returns a handle to the matching symmetric cipher key.
 MUPIP LOAD, MUPIP RESTORE, MUPIP EXTRACT, MUPIP JOURNAL and MUPIP BACKUP -BYTESTREAM all use this to find keys corresponding to the current or prior databases from which the files they use for input were derived.

 * xc_status_t gtmcrypt_encrypt(gtmcrypt_key_t \*key, xc_string_t \*inbuf, xc_string_t \*outbuf) and xc_status_t gtmcrypt_decrypt(gtmcrypt_key_t \*key, xc_string_t \*inbuf, xc_string_t \*outbuf)- YottaDB uses these functions to encrypt and decrypt data.
 The first parameter is a handle to the symmetric cipher key, the second a pointer to the block of data to encrypt or decrypt, and the third a pointer to the resulting block of encrypted or decrypted data.
 Using the appropriate key (same key for a symmetric cipher), gtmcrypt_decrypt() must be able to decrypt any data buffer encrypted by gtmcrypt_encrypt(), otherwise the encrypted data is rendered unrecoverable.
 (Such a failure in the cipher will likely appear to YottaDB as a damaged database.).
 As discussed earlier, YottaDB requires the encrypted and cleartext versions of a string to have the same length.

-* char \*gtmcrypt_strerror() - YottaDB uses this function to retrieve addtional error context from the plug-in after the plug-in returns an error status.
+* char \*gtmcrypt_strerror() - YottaDB uses this function to retrieve additional error context from the plug-in after the plug-in returns an error status.
 This function returns a pointer to additional text related to the last error that occurred.
 YottaDB displays this text as part of an error report.
-In a case where an error has no additional context or description, this function returns a null string.
+In the case where an error has no additional context or description, this function returns a null string.

 The complete source code for reference implementations of these functions is provided, licensed under the same terms as YottaDB.
 You are at liberty to modify them to suit your specific YottaDB database encryption needs.